brambozz/dotfiles/README.md

 #### Esc

 Already now I feel that the escape key is a horrible place for its function.
 Let's see if some people came up with a nice remap.

 #### Set nvim as default editor

-Run the following line
+Add the following line to ~/.profile

 ```
 export EDITOR=/usr/bin/nvim